nehayadav7295/Portland-smell-problem-analysis/README.md

   * This produces a spreadsheet for download
 * https://rainwise.net/weather/SMRO3
   * This site has DEP weather reports.
-  * The top drop-down menu shows which reports of interest to the project.
+  * The top drop-down menu has reports of interest to the project.
   * SMRO 3-7 (those are the units that are online).
 Also note the location at the bottom of the page.
   * To download spreadsheets, hit the button at the top of the bar that is a downward arrow.